Minhajul Abedin: International career

-Following the disastrous performance of the national side in the 1986 ICC Trophy in England, BCCB, quite rightly decided to concentrate on domestic cricket over the next few seasons.
+Following the performance of the national side in the 1986 ICC Trophy in England, BCCB decided to concentrate on domestic cricket over the next few seasons.
 The only major international cricket events for Bangladesh, in this period, were the 2nd South East Asia Cup in Hong Kong, in January 1988, (Bangladesh won the cup to qualify for the 4th Asia Cup in 1990) and the 3rd Asia Cup in Bangladesh, in Oct.
 1988.
 (Bangladesh, as hosts, had automatically qualified).
 However, during the 1989–90 season there were regular international cricket for Bangladesh, as the national team prepared for the 4th ICC Trophy in Netherlands.
-Minhajul Abedin, was at that time at the peak of his form and over the season he produced some truly memorable efforts.

 A decade later he bowed out of international cricket, in the 1999 Cricket World Cup.
-He was considered lucky to be in the squad having not made a 50 in his 22 innings prior.
-After making 5 against the West Indies in their opening game he found form with an unbeaten 68 in a win against Scotland which gave him the man of the match award.
+After making 5 against the West Indies in their opening game, he found form with an unbeaten 68 in a win against Scotland which gave him the man of the match award.
 Another unbeaten half century came in his next game, against the eventual champions Australia.
 Despite failing with the bat in the final game, against Pakistan in Northampton, he played a major part in an upset victory by taking 1/29 off 7 overs with his offspin.
 It was Bangladesh's first ever win over a Test playing team.

 Minhajul Abedin played in four ICC Trophy tournaments for Bangladesh.
 In 1986, he failed with the bat only averaging 25.16.
 His highest score of 50 came against Kenya.
 He was more successful with the ball.
 Bowling slow off cutters, Minhajul Abedin took 5 wickets at an impressive average of 9.40.

 Nannu was the Vice-Captain and a vital member of the team that finished third in the 1990 ICC Trophy tournament in Netherlands.
 He performed consistently with the bat, throughout the tournament.
 His total of 236 runs was the highest for his team.
 His top score (57) came in the Semi-Final against the eventual champions Zimbabwe.
 With the ball, he took 11 wickets at (21.18).
 His took 3/23 against Bermuda and 3/29 against Kenya.
 Bangladesh failed to reach the Semi-Finals four years later in Kenya, but Abadin performed commendably.
 He scored a total of 189 runs with two half centuries.
 He also captured 16 wickets at 14.75 a piece.
 Finally, he was the most experienced player of the triumphant campaign of 1997.
 There he scored a total of 185 runs and took 6 wickets.